OCHA-DAP/ocha-anticipy/docs/source/index.rst

 Welcome to AA Toolbox
 =====================

 Welcome to AA Toolbox's documentation.
-Get set up with :doc:`installation` and start playing with data using :doc:`quickstart`.
+Get set up and start downloading data using :doc:`quickstart`.
 The rest of the documentation describes the different data sources and functionalities in more detail, with a complete reference in the :doc:`api` section.